-TGI’s mission is to track, capture and publish the metrics and tactics startups need to successfully traverse the Traction Gap.
+TGI’s mission is to track, capture and publish the stories, tactics and metrics startups need to successfully traverse the Traction Gap.
 TGI has interviewed dozens of CEOs and founders who have successfully made it through this difficult period, and captured their go to market tips, tricks and techniques.

 TGI hosts conferences, workshops and other events where it shares these findings and encourages entrepreneurs and venture capital firms to share best practices so that early stage startups can successfully traverse the Traction Gap.

 Interested in learning more about the Traction Gap?
 Become a member of the Traction Gap Institute.